ohnicholas93/payload-mcp-server/README.md

 **Parameters:**
 - `collection_name` (string, required): Name of the collection to create object in
 - `data` (object, required): Object data to create
+- `locale` (string, optional): Locale code for the operation (e.g., 'en', 'es').
+If not provided, Payload CMS uses its default fallback behavior.

 **Example:**
 ```python